apache/solr/solr/benchmark/docs/jmh-profilers.md

 ## Introduction

-Some may think that the appeal of a micro-benchmark is in the relative ease one can be put together.
-The often isolated nature of what is being measured.
+Some may think that the appeal of a micro-benchmark is in the relatively easy learning curve and the often isolated nature of what is being measured.
 But this perspective is actually what can often make them dangerous.
 Benchmarking can be easy to approach from a non-rigorous, casual angle that results in the feeling that they are a relatively straightforward part of the developer's purview.
 From this viewpoint, microbenchmarks can appear downright easy.
 But good benchmarking is hard.
 Microbenchmarks are very hard.
-Java and HotSpot make hard even harder.
+Java and HotSpot make "hard" even harder.

 JMH was developed by engineers that understood the dark side of benchmarks very